kedarjoyner/kedarjoyner.github.io/content/posts/hugo-help/index.md

 It took me hours to figure out, but it's best to use a [module for adding a theme](https://gohugo.io/hugo-modules/use-modules/#use-a-module-for-a-theme) to your project rather than submodules.
 A lot of website tutorials haven't updated their documentation yet, but it's Hugo's recommended method for adding themes now.

-Modules make it easier to swap themes in the future, upgrade the theme as it changes, and also protect you from editing the original theme files (always override, don't edit them directly!).
+Modules make it easier to...
+1. swap themes in the future
+2. easily upgrade the theme when updates release
+3. protect you from yourself so you don't edit the original theme files

-I'm sure there are more technical benefits that I'm not aware of, but I'm the world's `okayest` developer and don't always understand the more complicated bits 👾.
+And guess what?
+If you clone your repository that uses the submodule method, your theme module's submodule needs to be updated too.
+That took me about 4 hours to figure out.
+Thank you [double-beep](https://stackoverflow.com/a/65745209) on stack overflow.

+Learn more about the pros and cons of these theme modules from [Nicholas Gracilla](https://stackoverflow.com/a/65745209).

 ## Auto deploying a Hugo site to Github Pages